9A4AM/webhorus/README.md

 - upload enable / disable needs to be added
 - station position reports
 - map picker for location + geolocate if available
+- soft axis labels
+- time on the axis
+- vertical axis needs to be wider
+- add dbfs gauge